 Shaping, topping and baking the pizza

 - Preheat the oven to 260 degrees.
-If you have a pizza stone, even better.
+If you have a pizza stone*, it will be even better.

 - Prepare a bowl or a deep plate with semola (flour will work as well).

-- Sprinkle the dough with a little semola (especially on the edges) and take it out of the box with a spatula (if necessary with a spatula), put it in the bowl/plate with semola and turn it over.
+- Sprinkle the dough with a little semola (especially on the edges) and take it out of the dough ball box* with a spatula*, put it in the bowl/plate with semola and turn it over.